Implications of low neutron star merger rates for gamma-ray bursts, r-process production and Galactic double neutron stars: Neutron star merger rates inferred from GWTC-4

 \subsection{Sensitivity to mass and spin distributions}

 We investigate how the the merger rates inferred in the previous subsection may vary depending on the assumed NS mass and spin distributions.
 We assumed a piecewise-flat component mass distribution in three BNS mass bins ranging from 1 to 2.6 $M_\odot$.
 This gives equivalent rates to $\delta$-function mass distributions of equal-mass binaries centered at $1.3$, $1.65$ and $2.1\,M_\odot$, with one detection in the first two bins and zero detections in the third bin.
 We show the inferred merger rate corresponding to various $\delta$-function, equal-mass BNS mass distributions in Fig.~\ref{fig:BNS-rate-v-mass}.
 The inferred merger rates of GW170817-like and GW190425-like binaries (based on their chirp masses) are shown as violins.
-The sensitive volume in which we can detect BNS mergers is a steep function of the BNS chirp mass, with low-mass mergers having the smallest sensitive volume and thus contributing the largest merger rates.
-A population of lower-mass BNS, which is so far undetected in GWs, could imply higher merger rates.
 In orange, we show the 90\% upper limit on the merger rate for masses at which there are no detections, inferred under a Jeffreys prior.
-For example, the sensitive volume of a $1\,M_\odot+1\,M_\odot$ BNS is roughly two times smaller than that of a GW170817-like BNS.
-This means that if the merger rate of such systems was more than two times higher than the GW170817-like rate, we would expect to have already seen one, which is in tension with the lack of detections.
-This provides an upper limit on the possible contribution of $1\,M_\odot+1\,M_\odot$ BNS mergers to the merger rate at no more than $\sim2$ times the GW170817-like rate.
-The contribution of undetected higher-mass BNS to the merger rate is relatively negligible, because their sensitive volume is much larger.
-Therefore, under the extreme assumption that the BNS mass distribution skews to much lower masses than assumed here ($1\,M_\odot$ or below), the BNS merger rate can be at most 2--3 times higher than we reported in the previous subsection.